Genuine intentions to study in New Zealand

 If we decide your intentions are not genuine

-We might not give you a visa or allow you to enter New Zealand if we:
+We will not give you a visa or allow you to enter New Zealand if we: